The plants

 • Generally have immaculate leaves, with no marks or damage.

-• Are pest-free and practically sterile.
+• Are clean and practically sterile.

 • Have thinner stems and more delicate leaves.